unitaryfund/mitiq/docs/source/examples/pennylane-ibmq-backends.md

 USE_REAL_HARDWARE = False

+# TODO: Remove the below comment when PennyLane supports Qiskit 1.0
 # As of 14 April 2024, PennyLane is not compatible with Qiskit 1.0,
 # but PennyLane plans to support the upgrade, soon
 if IBMProvider.saved_accounts() and USE_REAL_HARDWARE: